dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 1. A change was made in `dotnet/runtime`.
 2. The change is flown to the VMR SDK branch where a PR with the source change is opened.
 3. Sources of both SDK bands are changed, PR is merged.
-   Official VMR build publishes intermediate packages for each repository.
+   Official VMR build publishes build output packages for each repository.
    This triggers the next steps in parallel.
-4. New sources of both bands, together with the we new runtime intermediate package are flown back to `dotnet/sdk`.
+4. New sources of both bands, together with the we new runtime build output package are flown back to `dotnet/sdk`.
 5. Same as step `4.` but for the other SDK band.

 After the last step, both SDK branches have the same sources of `dotnet/runtime` which means they're coherent.